MeanderingProgrammer/render-markdown.nvim/README.md

         },
     },
-    -- Vim modes that will show a rendered view of the markdown file -- All other modes will be uneffected by this plugin render_modes = { 'n', 'c' },
+    -- Vim modes that will show a rendered view of the markdown file -- All other modes will be unaffected by this plugin render_modes = { 'n', 'c' },
     anti_conceal = {
         -- This enables hiding any added text on the line the cursor is on